AntumDeluge/game-resources/README.md

 ### **Description:**

-2-dimensional sprites, tiles, & audio I created, edited, &/or collected for use in [Stendhal](https://stendhalgame.org/).
+2-dimensional sprites, tiles, & audio created, edited, &/or collected for use in [Stendhal](https://stendhalgame.org/).

 ### **Previews:**